transferwise/tw-tkms/docs/postgres_with_long_transactions.md

 ```

 A person without understanding about Postgres internals, would assume the query above would be lightning fast, but it is not.
 It actually iterates
-over all those million dead tuples and then return 1 record.
+over all those million dead tuples and then returns 1 record.

 It can be described with the following pseudocode: